KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ## **2.2 Logic Flows**

+I used _Microsoft Publisher_ to create logic flows for:
+- The Issue Tracker
+- User setup
+- Vendor-side processing
+- Client-side processing
-I used Microsoft Publisher to create logic flows for the Issue Tracker and user setup, for Vendor-side and Client-side processing, and workflows for the Issues & Features - these can be seen [here on github](https://github.com/KittyMcDonagh/kmcd-issue-tracking-project/tree/master/Design/system-diagrams)
+- Workflows for the Issues & Features

+I have included these diagrams in this README document, and they can also be seen [here on github](https://github.com/KittyMcDonagh/kmcd-issue-tracking-project/tree/master/Design/system-diagrams)

 ### **2.2.1 Issue Tracker High Level Overview**